-plans for a multi-million pound revamp of Leeds Kirkgate Market reach a major milestone today.
+Milestone in plans for multi-million pound revamp of Leeds Kirkgate Market

 A report will be published recommending that council officials sign off the design and cost proposals for the £12.3 million project.

 It will seek approval for £10.8 million to be spent on improvements to the structure and layout of the historic market.

 If approved by the council’s executive board next week, the report will pave the way for a planning application and listed building consent.

 Coun Richard Lewis, executive member for development and economy, said: “We’re proposing a major investment in an iconic listed building with significant local importance attached to it, so it’s vital that we get this right.

 “This is a very complex project with many different elements to it and the report being published explains a number of these issues that we’ll need to consider before moving forward.

 The plans for the market include roof repairs, new lights, the upgrading of the sprinkler system and drainage works and a new ventilation system.

 The roof will be replaced in the 1976 and 1981 halls, a covered daily market and a dedicated events space will be created and the layout of the market will be improved.